poulok/governance/voting-procedure.md

 4. Add the `maintainer-vote` label.
 5. Add all the maintainers of the project the change affects.
 These groups defined [here](https://github.com/hiero-ledger/governance/blob/main/config.yaml).
 6. Open the PR for review.
+7. Notify all maintainers that a vote is now open.

 ## Concluding the vote